Nikola Tesla Graduate School

 Inspiring Tomorrow’s Technology Leaders

-The B.Eng, Master of Engineering (M.Eng), and PhD in Engineering program at Nikola Tesla Graduate School strives for academic excellence in research to produce graduates with leadership qualities, a sense of social responsibility, community involvement and professionalism.
+The Master of Engineering (M.Eng), and PhD in Engineering program at Nikola Tesla Graduate School strives for academic excellence in research to produce graduates with leadership qualities, a sense of social responsibility, community involvement and professionalism.
 The programme helps to establish higher levels of critical thinking and problem solving skills in students.
 Graduates from the programme will be equipped with extensive cognitive abilities and have the capability to be employed in occasions which require advanced intellectual competencies.

 Fully Online Education